-How does a FortiGate Protect Your Network?
+How does a FortiGate protect your network?

-The FortiGate firewall protects your network by taking the various components and using them together to build a kind of wall or access control point so that anyone that is not supposed to be on your network is prevented from accessing your network in anyway other than those approved by you.
-It also protects your network from itself by keeping things that shouldn’t happen from happening and optimizing the flow of traffic so that the network is protected from traffic congestion that would otherwise impede traffic flow.
+The FortiGate firewall protects your network by taking the various components and using them together to build a kind of wall or access control point so anyone that is not supposed to be on your network is prevented from accessing your network in any way other than those approved by you.
+It also protects your network from itself by keeping things that shouldn’t happen from happening and optimizing the flow of traffic so the network is protected from traffic congestion that would otherwise impede traffic flow.

 Here is one example of how the components could be put together to support the requirements of a network infrastructure design.